han-li-han-li/100-days-of-code/log.md

 **Thoughts** Short on time today but managed to finish creating the skeleton of the form, which has now passed all 17 tests.
 Next step: making it look nice!
 Still learning also about the best way to code the forms to make them neat to read.

 **Link(s) to work**: https://codepen.io/han-li-han-li/pen/XWNvoRG?editors=1100

+### Day 15: Saturday March 27 2021

+**Today's Progress**: Styling my survey form for freeCodeCamp's project

+**Thoughts** Been really busy this week but finally back onto it.
+With the form fields all done, spent today styling my form to make it look theme appropriate.
+Have been inspired by Pen & Pixel's album covers but it's hard finding google fonts to match.
+Currently it looks terrible but I am hopeful it will look better and by finished soon.
+Learning heaps!

+**Link(s) to work**: https://codepen.io/han-li-han-li/pen/XWNvoRG?editors=1100